 After initial experiments with tubular steel, a new material at the time, Marcel Breuer developed a series of small tables, including the long, narrow side table B 10.
 At the same time, he was working on an innovative chair design.
 With its strength and flexing properties, cold-bent tubular steel made such constructions possible.
 The first furniture made of tubular steel had legs and skids but did not yet make use of the flexing properties of tubular steel.
 Starting in 1928, Breuer began building prototypes of the cantilever chairs that enjoy fame today.
 Mart Stam provided the prototype for them with his cantilever chair consisting of ten pieces of tubular steel of equal length and pipe fittings connecting them – at first, it was rigid and inflexible.
 Breuer’s designs are considered milestones in the history of modern furniture.
 Recognising the potential of tubular steel furniture early on, Gebrüder T 1819 collaborated with the avant-garde designers and became the world’s biggest producer of tubular steel furniture in the 1930s.

 B 10 side table, B 10/1 with additional shelf.
-Frames chrome-plated tubular steel or lacquered tubular steel, wooden parts in stained beech or ash open pore lacquer, in various colors.
+Frames chrome-plated tubular steel or lacquered tubular steel, wooden parts in stained beech or ash or ash open pore lacquer, in various colors.

 Marcel Breuer (1902–1981) Born in Pécs, Hungary, Marcel Breuer studied at the Staatliches Bauhaus Weimar from 1920 to 1924.
 After a short stay in Paris, he took over the management of the joiner’s workshop at the Bauhaus from 1925 to 1928, which had meanwhile moved to Dessau.
 During this time, he was strongly influenced by constructivism and De Stijl and developed a few trend setting tubular steel furniture designs.
 In 1928, Breuer went to Berlin and dedicated himself mainly to the field of interior design.
 Starting in 1932 he worked on several aluminium furniture designs in Switzerland.
 In 1935 Breuer moved to London, where he worked as an architect.
 In 1937 he was granted a professorship for architecture at Harvard University in Cambridge, Massachusetts.
 Later, he opened an architectural office there together with Walter Gropius.
 In 1946 Breuer founded his own studio in New York and realized numerous designs in Europe and the United States.
 He is considered one of the most important architects and designers of modernism.